Twins vs. Guardians Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Byron Buxton and others in the Cleveland Guardians-Minnesota Twins matchup at Progressive Field on Saturday at 6:10 PM ET.
+Oddsmakers have set player props for Byron Buxton, Jose Ramirez and others when the Minnesota Twins visit the Cleveland Guardians at Progressive Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!